 Makeup Ingredients You Should Avoid During Your Pregnancy

-With so many formulations and brands available (even within the same product type), it can be difficult and time-consuming to research each ingredient in your makeup.
+If you still want to wear makeup during pregnancy, there are a few specific ingredients you should avoid when possible.
+With so many formulations and brands available (even within the same product type), it can be difficult and time-consuming to research each ingredient in your makeup and personal care products.
 But clean beauty products should be formulated with as few ingredients as possible and should avoid the use of a few key toxic ingredients in particular.

-The most harmful cosmetic ingredients are parabens, phthalates, retinols, petrolatum, fragrances, polyethylene glycol (PEG), triclosan, bha, and heavy metals.
+The most harmful cosmetic ingredients are parabens, phthalates, retinol, petrolatum, fragrances, polyethylene glycol (PEG), triclosan, BHA, and heavy metals.
 In addition, some preservatives are formaldehyde releasers, and they should be avoided as well.

 Parabens – Researchers believe parabens mimic estrogen and disrupt hormone function.
 Parabens have been linked to reproductive toxicity, endocrine disruption, organ system toxicity, neurotoxicity, and skin irritation.
 They are one of the most toxic chemicals in beauty products… and they’re used in a TON of different products as a preservative.